The Bankrate promise

-Other rates fell, too, as the central bank cut its key interest rate to the lowest point possible.
-As a result, rates declined overall.
+Other rates fell, too, as the central bank slashed its benchmark interest rate.

 CD rates from 2010 to 2020

-The Federal Reserve’s efforts to stimulate the economy following the Great Recession left many banks flush with cash.
-Banks held on to their extra funds, so they didn’t have to boost rates on CDs to obtain money for lending.
+The Federal Reserve’s efforts to stimulate the economy following the Great Recession of 2007-2009 left many banks flush with cash, so they didn’t need to boost rates on CDs to obtain money for lending.